Abhinavreddy-B/COC/README.md

     - Archers : 7
     - Balloon : 5
     - Dragon : 3
+    - Stealth Archers: 3
+    - Healers: 3
 - You have to choose the type of troop movement at start of the game.
 - You have to choose the hero after each level.

+- closest troop in Healer is calculated using Euclidian distance.
+- explosion of wall (level>=3) is 5x5 square centered at the wall.
+- Healing AoE for healer is 3x3 square centered at the terget troop.